nebulae-interview/guideline/README.md

 Your are free to show these news on cards, listing or the component you think is better.

+##### 02.2 Query a huge amounts of news at once
+The idea is to query a lot of news in a single request.
+For this you need to:
+- Use advance strategies in FrontEnd to be able to show a lot of information with good performance
+- Collect and accumlulate the data in the backend, calcualte a CRC of the contents, compress the data, send it to the FrontEnd, decompress it, check the contents using the CRC.

+To display a lot of information in the Backend without compromising React performance you can read about virtualization techniques such [react-window](https://react-window.now.sh/) and react Memoize.

+The workflow between the front-end, api and backend to query a lot of data should be:
+1. The user selects a `from date` and a `to date` with a delta of at least one month
+2. The user selects a `pageSize` of 500 or more
+3. The backend must query all the information in the source and concat each resulting page until the info is completed
+4. The backend must calculate a cyclic redundancy check (CRC) of the original contents
+5. The backend must compress the data using gzip-2, this results in a Uint8array
+6. The backend must format the Uint8array data in Base64 string in order to send it as string
+7. The backend must return to the frontend the CRC and the Base64 data
+8. The frontend must take the Base64 data and restablish the compressed data in Uint8array
+9. Thre frontend must decompress the Uint8array to obtain the original data
+10. the frontend must re-calculate calculate a cyclic redundancy check (CRC) on the decompressed data and check if the CRC is the same.
+If both CRC are identical means nothing was lost in the process
+11. the frontend must display all the information using virtualization so it won't affect react performance

 ### Submit project

 Publish the entire µService in your own github account.
 Feel free to remove the pre-build `.git` directory from the project so you can assign it to your own git repo.